 There is nothing more effective than communication.
 Talk to your suppliers to know specific dates on when they are shutting down operation and when they are going to resume.
 Knowing these specific dates can help you slow down on ads for certain products and when to put it back in full blast.
 This may also help in your line of customer service where you are able to provide a timeframe on when a product can be available for purchase.

 Prepare your store to keep your customers informed

 Take a few steps to prepare your store for the upcoming Chinese New Year for you and your customer’s peace of mind.

 1. Consider adding a little banner that informs customers of delays in shipping.
 If you don’t want to tell your customers that your products ship from China, you can provide dates on shipping delays.

 2. Use email to remind customers of shipping delays.
 You may want to set up an automated email to send out as soon as they made an order.
 The automated email will let customers know the time frame for delayed shipment.
 Give them an option if they are willing to wait or cancel the order.

 3. Respond to all customer questions.
 There could be orders that had been set out already.
 These orders could be affected by the month-long festival.
 These orders may upset a few customers.
 So it is just right to answer all their queries to give them assurance and peace of mind.
 The least you can do for the moment is to provide exemplary customer service.

 4. Place orders on time.
 Follow your supplier’s timeframe.
 By doing so, you can still get your orders before the store shuts down for the huge festival.
 Do not place orders outside your supplier’s timeframe.

 Chinese New Year could be the most significant holiday in the Chinese calendar.
-Nevertheless, you will find a number of other Chinese holidays that may have an impact on your dropshipping business.
+Nevertheless, you will find a number of other Chinese holidays that may have an impact on your dropshipping business and bring changes to the usual workflow.
 Find out about these other Chinese Holidays to keep your store prepared all year long.
 Happy Selling!